Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Auxiliary Results

 \begin{proof}[Proof of Lemma \ref{propA:thm-aalen-taylor-cf}] The proof of the lemma follows fundamentally the same strategy as that of Lemma \ref{propA:thm-aalen-taylor}.
 The main difference is that we use the Cauchy Schwartz inequality instead of the H\"{o}lder's inequality to derive MSE type of bounds.
+We provide the details for completeness.

 We define the filtration for the $j$-th fold as using $\fold = \fold[j]$ in Definition \ref{def:FIt}.